-The Search Vector Data tool searches for features in all loaded vector data by attribute value, name, or built in attributes of the layer like Feature Type or Index.
-When selected, the Search Vector Data (below) dialog is displayed.
+The Search Vector Data tool searches for features in all loaded vector data by attribute value, name, or built-in attributes of the layer such as Feature Type or Index.
+When selected, the Search Vector Data dialog is displayed (seen below).

 The search vector data tool can be accessed from the Search Menu Search by Attribute, Name and Description.
 It can also be accessed from the Search Vector Data button on the Tools Toolbar, or the Search button on the Attribute Editor.

 The Search Vector Data button also displays an Attribute Editor Search Results list of all of the vector features (areas, lines, points and/or lidar) which match the specified Search Criteria.
 The Search Criteria can be applied to any attribute value of the loaded features, the display label field, or the description/ type field.
 The expression entered into the Query section updates the displayed rows in the corresponding Attribute Editor window when the Search button at the bottom is pressed.

 The default search query will display all features in all layers.
 To change the default see General Configuration

 To build a search query, type the query into the search box, or use the Query Builder attributes, operators, functions and values to build the query expression.
 Like other scripting syntax in Global Mapper, the attribute names, operators and functions are not case sensitive.

 - Press the Clear Query button in the bottom right of the dialog to clear out the default query.

 - Select an attribute from the Query Builder Attributes list, and double-click it or use the + button below the attribute list to add it to the query.
 Note the % characters surrounding the attribute name indicate it is a variable.

 - Select the operator ( = , >, <, etc.)

 - With the attribute still highlighted in the attribute list, press the Load Values button above the Values section to populate the values list with the values of the selected attribute.